yushin-ito/leaps/README.md

 ### Importance of Protein Function Improvement and Multi-Objective Optimization
 Proteins play a central role in governing biological phenomena at the molecular level.
 At the same time, they serve as fundamental tools in medical and biological research and are positioned as key components in the emerging fields of synthetic biology and biomanufacturing.
 Therefore, understanding protein function and engineering proteins for specific purposes represents an extremely important research challenge spanning from basic science to applied development.
 Particularly in practical applications, it is necessary to simultaneously optimize multiple properties rather than a single characteristic, such as enzymatic activity, substrate specificity, and stability.
 For example, in industrially utilized enzymes, achieving both stability under high-temperature processes and high enzymatic activity directly contributes to the reduction of production costs.
 In therapeutic antibodies, the combination of high binding affinity to target antigens and thermodynamic stability required for long-term storage and predictable in vivo behavior is essential for ensuring therapeutic efficacy and quality.
-Thus, multi-objective optimization of proteins—improving multiple properties simultaneously—is indispensable for creating proteins suited to specific purposes.
+Thus, multi-objective optimization of proteins—improving multiple properties simultaneously-is indispensable for creating proteins suited to specific purposes.

 <br/>